American College of Surgeons

 Takeaways

 My greatest mentor at Hugo & Cat, Julia Murphy, impressed on me this simple idea: everyone on your team should have some stake in your work.
-Co-design sessions are some of the best ways to facilitate this, and tap into the passions of your teammates.
-When someone can see their influence in the final product, they'll care that much more about it.
+Co-design sessions are some of the best ways to facilitate this, and tap into the creativity of your entire team.
+When someone can see their mark in the final product, they’ll care that much more about it.

 As human beings of the Digital Age, we're all teeming with thoughts and ideas.
 I enjoy bridging the gaps between them.